kylpo/notes/personal/Diet.md

 ## Cured meats at restaurants?
 Only eat cured/dried meats when eating out?
 Didn't like my experience recently of throwing away undercooked chicken from restaurant.

+Also really sad to see meat recalls.
+Never noticed a cured meats recall...

 Might be worth saying only buy dried and frozen meats at store to only promote meats that are not throw away if not sold before expiration date.

 # "Happy Cows"